TheCityChicken.com table of contents:

 Do they need a special laying feed to make them go broody?"

 A. If a hen doesn't have the instinct to sit on her eggs, there's nothing you can do.
 She doesn't have the mothering instinct.
-Special foods won't help, nor will keeping her confined with her eggs or bringing in a rooster.
+Special foods won't help, nor will keeping her confined with eggs nor bringing in a rooster.
 You might be thinking of "layer pellets," which is simply food fed to hens that have started to lay eggs and hence need extra calcium and other nutrients to make strong shells.
-So leaving the eggs in the nest in hopes she'll sit on them is kind of wasting good eating eggs.
+You can try not collecting the eggs for a week or so.
+Maybe you'll luck out and she'll go broody.
+Of course, we're assuming you have fertile eggs because you have a rooster around.
+I've found that certain breeds go broody more often than others.
+Rhode Island reds, in my experience, don't go broody very often.
+And bantams go broody more often.
+This is due to the fact that over hundreds of years, humans have wanted chickens that would lay and lay and never stop to go broody.
+So we just kept the chickens that did that around.
+We've ended up with a few breeds that hardly ever go broody, and hence we have to make more of that breed ourselves, with egg incubators.

 Q. "How often will a grown hen lay eggs?
 How many a day?
 What's